Increasing Your Visibility

 If your team sends a representative to cross-departmental meetings, ask your boss if you can attend.
 You could also volunteer to speak at project or committee meetings, or at company town hall meetings.

-If you're new to public speaking, start by giving presentations to several colleagues or in small team meetings.
-As you develop your skills, and as your confidence grows, increase the size of your audience.
+Start by giving presentations to colleagues or in small team meetings.
+As you develop your skills, and your confidence grows, increase the size of your audience.
 With planning and practice, you'll grow in confidence and your public speaking skills will improve dramatically.

 Participate in Learning Opportunities

 Company-wide training events, such as seminars or "lunch and learn" sessions, provide great opportunities for you to become better known within your organization.
 When you attend them, make an effort to contribute to discussions, and partner with people you don't already know in "break out" sessions, so that you can build your network.

 When you're seen as an expert in your organization, you'll develop a reputation as someone who others can come to for help.
 This type of expert power can lead to interesting work projects and opportunities coming your way, which can increase your visibility.

 First, choose an area in which to build your expertise.
 For instance, you may have a talent for dealing with unhappy customers.
 Or, perhaps you're great at managing your priorities.
 Choose an area that excites you and that you already have some knowledge of.

 You can raise your profile further by sharing what you know.
 For example, you could write a regular blog for your organization or contribute to a newsletter.
 You could also offer to train people or speak about your area of expertise at company events.

 Form a Mastermind Group